crafkin/scfses/README.md

 To download the SCF dataset, go to [the SCF website](https://www.federalreserve.gov/econres/scfindex.htm).
 Download both the "Main Survey Data" and the "Replicate Weight File."

-For example, you can download the 2016 SCF data [here](https://www.federalreserve.gov/econres/files/scf2016s.zip), the 2016 replicate weights file [here](https://www.federalreserve.gov/econres/files/scf2016rw1s.zip), and the 2016 summary extract [here](https://www.federalreserve.gov/econres/files/scfp2016s.zip).
+For example, you can download the [2016 SCF data](https://www.federalreserve.gov/econres/files/scf2016s.zip), the [2016 replicate weights file](https://www.federalreserve.gov/econres/files/scf2016rw1s.zip), and [the 2016 summary extract](https://www.federalreserve.gov/econres/files/scfp2016s.zip) (a version of useful SCF variables cleaned from the micro-data).

 # Usage
 Usage notes are documented in detail in the Stata help file.